 Under current law, the copyright for the bachelor's thesis lies with the student.
 However, the student must grant the University of Zurich, represented by the Department of Computational Linguistics, a free, unlimited, non-exclusive right to use the bachelor's thesis (especially for publication on the Web) as well as all products (especially software) created during the work.
 A declaration must be signed by the student at the beginning of the thesis.
 In exceptional cases, this rule may not apply if mutually agreed upon.

 The easy availability of texts in digital form (especially on the Internet) has given the general public, and thus also students, the impression that everything that has been published so far is somehow in the "public domain" and therefore can be freely inserted in own works.
 This impression is wrong.
 Especially in assessed work, such as seminar papers, programming projects, term papers, licentiate and master's theses, adopted formulations, ideas and other intellectual achievements, and wherever these services were published must be meticulously documented - everything else is Plagiarism.
 The university has significantly tightened sanctions against students who plagiarise because of the proliferation of plagiarism.
-Have a look at the official information of the University of Zurich about plagiarism.

 Please have a look at these leaflets about plagiarism: